-On June 9, 2022, we announced an agreement to acquire VBI Real Estate Gestão de Carteiras S.A., or "VBI Real Estate" or "VBI," one of the leading independent alternative real estate asset managers in Brazil, with approximately \$1 billion in assets under management across both development and core real estate vehicles.
+On June 9, 2022, we announced an agreement to acquire VBI Real Estate Gestão de Carteiras S.A. ("VBI Real Estate" or "VBI") one of the leading independent alternative real estate asset managers in Brazil, which had approximately R\$5 billion in assets under management across both development and core real estate vehicles.

 While specific financial terms are not being disclosed, the transaction is structured in two stages.
 The first stage closed on July 1, 2022, and entailed the acquisition of 50% of VBI for a cash consideration, plus the contribution of Patria's two existing Brazilian REIT vehicles.
-During the first stage, Patria's real estate team joined forces with VBI, and VBI is effectively managing Patria's real estate platform in Brazil.
-When closed, the second stage will lead to full ownership and integration of VBI's platform by Patria, which is expected to commence within 24-36 months from July 1, 2022.
+The second stage allows us to exercise an option to acquire the remaining 50% of VBI and thus consolidate VBI's platform into the Patria group.